TimelessBeing/battle_for_eden/rules.md

 ## Setup

-Each player choses a civilization and a color.
+Each player chooses a civilization and a color.
 Players must then determine a first player in any way they choose.

 Each player receives 1 tile of each of the 7 colors (including black),